SafeguardGS: 3D Gaussian Primitive Pruning While Avoiding Catastrophic Scene Destruction: Related Work

 \subsection{Compact 3D scene representation with Gaussian primitives}

-3D Gaussian Splatting (3DGS) \citep{Kerbl20233DGaussian} has achieved unprecedented results, establishing a new standard for balancing rendering quality and speed.
-This remarkable accomplishment is attributed to its MLP-less 3D representation, which employs 3D Gaussians characterized by mean, variance, color, and opacity, enabling real-time high-quality rendering.
-Additionally, the explicit 3D scene representation facilitates the use of the typical graphics rendering method, rasterization, allowing full parallelism of the GPU.
+3D Gaussian Splatting (3DGS)~\cite{Kerbl20233DGaussian} has achieved unprecedented results, establishing a new standard for balancing rendering quality and speed.
+This remarkable accomplishment is attributed to its MLP-less 3D representation, which utilizes 3D Gaussians to enable real-time, high-quality rendering.
+Additionally, the explicit 3D scene representation facilitates the use of the typical graphics rendering pipeline, allowing full GPU parallelism.

-Despite its state-of-the-art improvement, the densification algorithm of 3DGS \citep{Kerbl20233DGaussian}, which populates new Gaussians in unreconstructed regions, often leads to millions of Gaussians occupying vast memory space in the machine, posing a major new challenge.
-Initially, the authors addressed this issue by regularly pruning unimportant Gaussians evaluated by their opacity as lower than a predefined threshold.
-However, \citep{Fan2023LightGaussian} has proven that this strategy does not effectively decrease the number of Gaussians.
-They showed that an additional 60\% pruning, detected by their proposed Gaussian importance evaluation metric, is possible without sacrificing quality.
-Similarly, concurrent works have proposed distinct importance metrics to identify unimportant Gaussians \citep{Niemeyer2024RadSplat,Fang2024MiniSplatting,Lee2024Compact3D,Liu2024EfficientGS}; however, their implications, particularly the characteristics that should be considered in designing the metric, remain undisclosed.
+Despite its state-of-the-art advancement, the densification algorithm of 3DGS~\cite{Kerbl20233DGaussian}, which populates new Gaussian primitives in unreconstructed regions, often leads to millions of primitives occupying vast memory space, posing a major new challenge.
+Initially, the authors~\cite{Kerbl20233DGaussian} addressed this issue by regularly removing primitives with opacity below a manually pre-selected threshold.
+However, \citet{Fan2023LightGaussian} demonstrated that this strategy does not effectively reduce the number of primitives.
+They showed that an additional 60\% pruning, detected through their proposed Gaussian importance evaluation metric, is possible without sacrificing quality.
+Similarly, concurrent studies have proposed distinct importance metrics to identify unimportant primitives~\cite{Niemeyer2024RadSplat,Fang2024MiniSplatting,Lee2024Compact3D,Liu2024EfficientGS,Zhang2024LP3DGS}; however, the implications of these methods—particularly the key characteristics to consider when designing such metrics—remain unveiled.